 This sign will be on a side road.

 The signs below warn you that you are coming up to a tight curve or bend in the road.
-The number recommends a safe and comfortable speed to drive at around the curve – in this example the recommended speed is 35 km/h.
+The number recommends a safe and comfortable speed to ride at around the curve – in this example the recommended speed is 35km/h.
 The arrows show which direction the curve goes.